 - Learn your legal rights as an injured maritime worker

-Although Maryland’s coast is a long one, it is mostly dotted with small towns and small ports.
-The exception to that is the Port of Baltimore, located on the Patapsco River.
-The port area is not only a major tourist draw, with restaurants, shops, and the world-famous National Aquarium, it is also a major hub for regional industry.
-The Port of Baltimore imports and exports cargo and also has berthing space for cruise ships.
+The port area is not only a major tourist draw, with restaurants, shops, and the world-famous National Aquarium; it is also a central hub for the regional industry.
+The Port of Baltimore imports and exports cargo and has berthing space for cruise ships.

-Maryland is also home to several smaller ports up and down its lengthy coast.
-Baltimore is the only port to handle cargo and containers and the smaller ports are dedicated to fishing and recreation.
-These include Port Annapolis, Solomons Island Harbor, the Port of Cambridge, Somers Cove Marina, City Yacht Basin, and the Naval Air Station at the Patuxent River.
+Maryland also has several smaller ports up and down its lengthy coast.
+Baltimore is the only Port to handle cargo and containers; the smaller ports are dedicated to fishing and recreation.
+These include:

 Maryland’s Maritime Accidents

 Only the Port of New York and New Jersey is bigger or busier than the Port of Baltimore on the east coast.
-With such a productive and large port, not to mention the often rough waters off the coast of the state and in Chesapeake Bay, it’s no wonder that Maryland has seen its fair share of maritime accidents.
+With such a productive and large port, not to mention the often rough waters off the state’s coast and in the Chesapeake Bay, it’s no wonder Maryland has seen its fair share of maritime accidents.

 Rights and Legal Resources for Maritime Workers

-Unfortunately, figuring out just how to access these rights isn’t always easy.
-If you work in this industry and in the state of Maryland, there are resources for you.
-Maryland maritime lawyers are your best resource for filing claims, starting lawsuits, and ensuring that you get the compensation you are owed.
+Unfortunately, figuring out how to access these rights isn’t always easy.
+If you work in this industry and the state of Maryland, there are resources for you.
+Maryland maritime lawyers are your best resource for filing claims, starting lawsuits, and ensuring you get the compensation you owe.